DavidRRice/Magrathea/README.md

 22 | c_p2 | 10^7 erg g^-1 K  | Coefficient for specific heat capacity
 23 | Debye approx |  | Positive number for Debye, otherwise Einstein
 24 |thermal type | | See Paper

+Tabulated EoS can be read from files in the `tabulated` directory.
+A table can either have 2 or 4 columns.
+If 2, the user defines the density at each pressure and the code will assume the material is isothermal and interpolate the density from pressure alone.
+The table must monotonically increase in pressure.
+If 4 columns are provided, they must be pressure, temperature, density, and the adiabatic gradient (dT/dP_S).
+The code will linearly interpolate the density from both the temperature and pressure.
+The table must be rectangular in pressure and temperature with each temperature listed for a pressure before moving to the next pressure, and both must be increasing.

 ### Phase Diagrams ###